-Vanessa’s documentary Fixing My Brain, the story of Barbara Arrowsmith who re-wired her own brain, was one of the highest-rated films in the history of CBC’s strand The Lens.
+Vanessa’s documentary Fixing My Brain, the story of Barbara Arrowsmith who re-wired her own brain, was one of the highest-rated films in the history of CBC’s The Lens.

 Other credits include development producer on the ARTE documentary Prokofiev: The Unfinished Diary, winner of the prestigious Czech Crystal Award at the Golden Prague Festival in 2009.

-Other producing credits include: the documentary, Made in Canada: the Italian Way on the Italo-Canadian entrepreneurial spirit for OMNI Television.
+And producer of the documentary, Made in Canada: the Italian Way on the Italian-Canadian entrepreneurial spirit for OMNI Television.

 Previous to her television career, Vanessa was an actor and theatre producer who adapted works for the stage, including several novels of the Booker Prize winner, Julian Barnes.